“Selective Stayers: Understanding the Persistence of Christians After ISIS.” Revise and resubmit, Journal of Peace Research.

 How can we encourage citizens to take costly action for the environment?
 With waste management systems collapsing in Lebanon, individual action is all the more urgent.
 We leverage a field experiment in the Lebanese city of Bickfaya to answer this question.
 Partnering with the local municipality and a grassroots NGO, we evaluate a program that tracks citizens’ waste, inspects their waste bags, and sends them personalized feedback on how to improve their sorting.
 Two months after the intervention, we find that randomly inviting citizens to join the program improves their sorting quality by an average of 1.5 out of 5 stars (~160% relative to the control group mean).
 We also find effects on environmentally-conscious behaviors outside of waste sorting – four months after the intervention, treated households are double as likely to sign up for a raffle where prizes are explicitly “green” (4% vs. 8%).
 These effects disappear at the 12 month mark, however.
 A survey of the city’s residents explores mechanisms driving the initial effects — and why they did not last.
 The results suggest that monitoring, combined with knowledge on how to comply, can boost environmentally-conscious behaviors – even against the backdrop of economic and political crisis — but that financial incentives are likely needed to maintain these effects.

 “Promoting Reconciliation in Conflict-Affected Communities in Mali” (with Chad Hazlett and Daniel Posner).
+In the field.

 The ongoing conflict in Mali has deepened inter-group tensions in many communities.
 In partnership with USAID, we are designing, implementing, and evaluating the impact of an intervention designed to promote reconciliation in conflict-affected communities in the Mopti and Ségou regions of the country.
 The intervention and accompanying evaluation will allow us to test the relative and joint impacts of cash transfers and more traditional conflict regulating programming on inter-group tensions.